Uber says it accidentally underpaid drivers in New York City

 “We are committed to paying every driver every penny they are owed — plus interest — as quickly as possible,” Uber Regional General Manager of U.S. and Canada Rachel Holt said in a statement.
 “We are working hard to regain driver trust, and that means being transparent, sticking to our word, and making the Uber experience better from end to end.”

-For Uber drivers in New York who have completed a trip in the last ninety days, they will receive an email that tells them the amount Uber owes them.
+For Uber drivers in New York who have completed a trip in the last 90 days, they will receive an email that tells them the amount Uber owes them.
 Money will be deposited into their bank accounts within seven days.

-For those who have not taken a trip in the last ninety days, Uber will send them an email with how much they are owed, and a form to fill out to confirm their bank account information is correct.
+For those who have not taken a trip in the last 90 days, Uber will send them an email with how much they are owed, and a form to fill out to confirm their bank account information is correct.

 0